Army helicopter unit conducts third medevac in a month

 |0

-This work, Army helicopter unit conducts third medevac in a month, must comply with the restrictions shown on https://www.dvidshub.net/about/copyright.
+This work, Army helicopter unit conducts third medevac in a month, by Eve Baker, identified by DVIDS, must comply with the restrictions shown on https://www.dvidshub.net/about/copyright.